All About Braces Care

 Hard foods: nuts, candy

-Biting into foods: whole apples, raw carrots, corn on the cob
+Foods you bite into: whole apples, raw carrots, corn on the cob (cut these into smaller pieces instead)

 Chewing on pens, pencils, or fingernails can also damage braces.
-Any breakage may extend your treatment time and require extra appointments.
+Breakage can delay progress and may require additional appointments, as well as extend your treatment time, so taking a little extra care goes a long way.

 Is It Normal to Feel Soreness with Braces?

-Over-the-counter pain relievers (like Tylenol) help manage discomfort.
+Over-the-counter pain relievers such as Tylenol or Ibuprofen can help manage discomfort.

-Orthodontic wax can be placed over brackets or wires to ease irritation.
+Orthodontic wax can be placed over brackets or wires to reduce irritation.

 Loosening of Teeth

-What Should I Do If a Wire or Band Comes Loose?
+What Should I Do If a Wire or Bracket Comes Loose?

-If a wire or band comes loose, don’t panic.
-This sometimes happens.
+If a wire or bracket comes loose, don’t worry- this sometimes happens.

-Use the eraser end of a pencil to gently push the wire back in place.
+Use the eraser end of a pencil to gently guide the wire back in place.

 Apply orthodontic wax or wet cotton to reduce irritation.

-Call our office to schedule a repair appointment as soon as possible.
+Call our office to schedule a repair appointment as soon as you notice a problem.

 Orthodontic treatment is a team effort between you and Dr. Susan Korch.
-Rubber bands or other appliances only work when worn as instructed.
-Skipping wear or damaging appliances will slow progress and lengthen treatment time, so be consistent.
+Rubber bands and other appliances only work when worn as instructed.
+Consistent wear keeps your treatment on track, while missed wear can slow progress and extend treatment time.

 Athletics and Braces

-If you play sports, let us know so we can provide a protective mouthguard.
+Playing sports?
+Let us know so we can recommend a protective mouthguard.
 Wearing a mouthguard helps prevent injuries and protects your braces during contact activities.
+We can provide a temporary option to get you started.

 Frequently Asked Questions

-Caring for braces the right way helps ensure faster progress, fewer emergencies, and a smoother treatment experience.
-Many patients and parents have questions about what life with braces is really like, beyond the basics of brushing and eating.
-These FAQs provide quick, helpful guidance to support a comfortable, confident, and successful orthodontic journey.
+Caring for braces properly helps keep treatment on track, reduce unexpected issues, and support a smooth overall experience.
+Many patients and parents have questions about everyday life with braces beyond brushing and eating.
+These FAQs provide helpful guidance to keep your orthodontic journey comfortable, confident, and successful.

 Are there specific toothbrushes or tools that make braces care easier for teens and adults?

 Yes.
-Many patients prefer electric toothbrushes, interdental brushes, and water flossers to make cleaning around brackets and wires more efficient.
+Many patients find electric toothbrushes, interdental brushes, and water flossers helpful for cleaning around brackets and wires more efficiently.

 How do I prevent white spots or staining while wearing braces?

-White spots form from plaque buildup.
-Using fluoride toothpaste, limiting sugary snacks, and maintaining routine dental cleanings help reduce the risk.
+White spots are caused by poor oral hygiene and plaque buildup.
+Using fluoride toothpaste, limiting sugary snacks, and avoiding sugary, acidic, or carbonated drinks-along with regular dental cleanings-can help reduce the risk.

 Is it safe to chew sugar-free gum with braces?